-Before going over the details of type2 diabetes treatment, let us first see how most doctors prescribe their type2 diabetes patient, and why it is not effective as expected.
+Before going over the details of type 2 diabetes treatment, let us first see how most doctors prescribe their type2 diabetes patient, and why it is not effective as expected.

-How does newly diagnose type2 diabetes treated?
+How does newly diagnose type 2 diabetes treated?

-Most doctors put you on a low fat (means high carb) reduced-calorie diet, and prescribes some diabetes medication to lower blood-glucose level.
+Most doctors put you on low fat (means high carb) reduced-calorie diet, and prescribes some diabetes medication to lower blood glucose level.
 They suggest an appointment after one month for rechecking.

 On your next doctor’s visit, your A1C is the same or higher than earlier.
-Your doctor sees the result as a treatment failure and your doctor raises the dose and/or adds another diabetes medication.
+Your doctor sees the result as a treatment failure, and your doctor raises the dose and or adds another diabetes medication.

-What is the right way of type2 diabetes treatment?
+What is the right way of type 2 diabetes treatment?

 Few doctors ask you some question, including diet habits and put you on a low carb reduced calorie diet without prescribing any diabetes medication (stick with him; he/she is a best doctor).

-Stages of type2 diabetes treatment
+Stages of type 2 diabetes treatment

-Levels of type2 diabetes treatments are:
+Levels of type 2 diabetes treatments are:

 - Diet plus exercise plus an oral insulin-sensitizing or insulin-mimetic agent – very few patients require a low dosage of medication to normalize their BS.

-Thus on the safer side doctors straight away prescribe medication to control your blood-glucose level.
+Thus on the safer side doctors straight away prescribe medication to control your blood glucose level.
 Whatever the reason, it is not advisable to go for drug treatment instead of trying with diet and exercise.